Estrogenic Pesticide = 13 Kids Dead

 Endosulfan is an organochlorinated pesticide that's used on a wide variety of crops even though it has been banned in many countries.
 This pesticide has been associated with tumors, altered dopamine levels and lower sperm count.

-Understanding your defensive tactics against estrogenic pesticides is important if your goal is to win the battle against xenoestrogens.
+Understanding your defensive tactics against pesticides with estrogen activity is important if your goal is to win the battle against xenoestrogens.
 Studies reveal that sweating helps remove Endosulfan from your adipose fat tissues.
 The persistent nature of Endosulfan in our environment has led to discoveries of soil fungi which are capable of biodegrading this toxic pesticide through the production of fungal laccase enzymes.
 Scientists have also discovered bacteria capable of degrading Endosulfan residues from the environment.
 There are solutions if one is willing to look for them!

 Naturally there needs to be tighter control and regulations surrounding the use of insecticides.
 “Community education and improved oversight of pesticide use will be needed to help reduce the risk of future tragedies,” stated Dr. Patricia F. Walker, president of the American Journal of Tropical Medicine and Hygiene.

 Join The Zero Xeno Movement Today!